 What is IMPACT AI?

-The conference will feature over 15 speakers from the private sector and government who will share their insights surrounding applied AI and its transformational effect on the future of the workforce.
+The flagship MindBridge AI conference will feature over 15 speakers who will share a wealth of information on applied AI and its transformational impact on the future of the workforce.

 introducing our speakers

 CTO, Strategic Partnerships and Data Science at IBM Canada

 Senior Advisor at Treasury Board of Canada Secretariat

 Vice President Information Technology at MD FInancial Management

 Managing Director, Hawk Capital Group